julianocosta89/otel-lab/lab/src/forecast/README.md

 ## Extra configuration

-Server and Client instrumentation are a great start, but again, this doesn't gives us contextual and business insights of our service.
+Server and client instrumentation are a great start, but again, this doesn't give us contextual and business insights into our service.

-Let's use one more time manual instrumentation, to add more context and create new spans.
+Let's use manual instrumentation one more time to add more context and create new spans.

 1. Add the following imports in the [main.go](main.go) file: